cirospaciari/socketify.py/README.md

 We created and adapt the full C API from [uNetworking/uWebSockets](https://github.com/uNetworking/uWebSockets) and will integrate libuv powered fetch and file IO, this same C API is used by [Bun](https://bun.sh/)

 **socketify is experimental software at the moment, but quickly heading towards its first release**.
-Join Github Discussions for help and have a look at things that don’t work yet.
+Join Github Discussions for help and have a look at the development progress.

 ## :zap: Benchmarks
 HTTP requests per second (Linux x64)